-1. Determine your struggles
+1. Determine Your Struggles

 Set aside that list of therapists and take some time for reflection.

-What do you want to go to therapy?
+Why do you want to go to therapy?
 What is causing you distress?
 What is impacting your quality of life?

 Here are some common things people will talk to an EAP therapist about: